-Welcome to this wonderful place in your life!
-Baptism- that holy and mysterious event when an infant, child, teen or adult becomes a child of God in a special way.
-As a parent, you have the unique privilege of accompanying your child on a lifelong journey of faith.
+Welcome to this beautiful place in your life!
+Baptism- that holy and mysterious event when an infant, child, teen or adult becomes a child of God uniquely.
+As a parent, you have the exclusive privilege of accompanying your child on a lifelong journey of faith.

-Baptism is from the Greek word that literally means “to dip”, as in “to dip in water.”
+Baptism is the Greek word that means “to dip,” as in “to dip in the water.”
 Water is full of religious significance.
 Every major religion uses water in some way or another.

 In the Lutheran faith, Baptism is one of two sacraments.
 A sacrament is something that shows God’s grace through visible means (like water) and has a promise from God that is attached to the action.
-That means, that Baptism is not simply plain water.
+That means that Baptism is not merely plain water.
 Instead, it is water used according to God’s command and connected with God’s word.

 “And God Blessed them…” (Genesis 1:28)

 Congratulations on your engagement and upcoming wedding!
 Over the years, thousands of couples have celebrated their marriage by having their wedding ceremony conducted at Zion Lutheran Church.

 The marriage ceremony is one of the most sacred rites pastors perform under the ordination and authority of the church.
 Choosing to be married in the church is to recognize God’s intentions for your marriage and indicates that God will be a central focus in your lives together.